The importance of building resilience

 A lower rate of mortality and increased physical health.

-This type of resilience occurs at different points in our lives, and is usually brought about through a difficult or challenging experience.
-Being made redundant, and going out the next day to look for a new job, or the end of a relationship, and finding the strength to over time re-build your sense of confidence to once again meet someone new.
+Adapted resilience - this type of resilience occurs at different points in our lives, and is usually brought about through a difficult or challenging experience.
+Being made redundant, and going out the next day to look for a new job, or the end of a relationship, and finding the strength to, over time, re-build your sense of confidence to once again meet someone new.
 Adaptive resilience is resilience which needs to be learnt on the spot, and can give us the ability to manage stresses and pain.

 How can we develop more resilience?